TWAP vs VWAP: Choosing Between Two Core Execution Algorithms

 Both TWAP and VWAP have found important roles in the decentralized finance (DeFi) ecosystem.
 In DeFi, TWAP is especially useful as a price oracle that resists manipulation.
 For example, Uniswap v2 and v3 use TWAP-based pricing to give on-chain price feeds that are harder to mess with than simple spot prices.
 Since TWAP averages prices over a period of time, a flash loan attack or a short-lived price spike barely affects the final calculated price.

 VWAP in crypto is more commonly used on centralized exchanges for algorithmic order execution, especially when trading large positions in major assets like BTC and ETH where intraday volume patterns are somewhat consistent.
 However, because crypto markets run 24/7 and don't have traditional trading sessions, forecasting volume is a lot harder than in regular stock markets.
-That's why many crypto traders just stick with TWAP — it's simpler and more robust for everyday use.
+That's why many crypto traders just stick with TWAP — it's simpler and more reliable for everyday use.

 Advantages and Disadvantages